 Boulder sheriff makes arrest in Coal Creek triple homicide investigation

-Law enforcement officials investigate the scene of a triple homicide April 17, 2017, at 800 Divide View Drive in Boulder County.
+On April 17, law enforcement officials investigate the scene of a triple homicide at 800 Divide View Drive in Boulder County.
 The Boulder County Sheriff's Office announced on Tuesday evening that it has arrested a man in connection to the triple homicide that happened in Coal Creek Canyon in April.

 Add your comments below